Gems of the Seine & Unforgettable Douro with Lisbon

 Honfleur

-With a full day in Honfleur, this is your chance to learn more about the important role this region played in WWII.
+With a full day in Honfleur, this is your opportunity to learn more about the important role this region played in WWII.
+Your central docking location allows shorter transfers to today's activities for a more seamless experience.

 Scenic Freechoice: